SeismicSource/sourcespec/docs/theoretical_background.rst

 Finite bandwidth correction
 +++++++++++++++++++++++++++
-Next step is to correct the radiated energy for the finite bandwidth of the observed spectrum.
-Following :cite:t:`Lancieri2012` (equation 4), and :cite:t:`DiBona1988`, the noise-corrected radiated energy is divided by the theoretical ratio :math:`R` between the estimated radiated energy and the true radiated energy, defined as:
+Next step is to correct the radiated energy for the missing energy above :math:`f_{max}`, not taken into account in the integral of the squared velocity amplitude spectrum (finite bandwidth correction).
+Following :cite:t:`Lancieri2012` (equation 4), and :cite:t:`DiBona1988`, the
+noise-corrected radiated energy is divided by the theoretical ratio :math:`R` between the estimated radiated energy and the true radiated energy, defined as:

 .. math::